Into

 setter method that expects a parameter of type IpAddr

 .
-It's a really simple exercise for the compiler in this case because all the context to solve it is there.
+It's a really simple exercise for the compiler in this case because all the context to do it is there.

 However, if you use an Into